-- Prior to installing the firmware/software, the staff use the STA web client or tool to generate their own digital fingerprint of the unverified firmware/software.
+- Prior to installing the firmware/software, the staff use the FACT web client or tool to generate their own digital fingerprint of the unverified firmware/software.

-- The STA technology compares the fingerprint of the unverified content against the certified digital fingerprint stored in the aDolus Trust Repository.
+- The FACT technology compares the fingerprint of the unverified content against the certified digital fingerprint stored in the aDolus Trust Repository.

-- STA provides a confidence and security rating of the firmware/software and all its sub-components.
+- FACT provides a confidence and security rating of the firmware/software and all its sub-components.
 Based on this score, owner management decide to approve (or reject) the firmware/software for use in your operations.

 In the end...

-- If the two digital fingerprints match and the STA rating is high, the asset owner is assured that the firmware/software is valid, authorized by the company, and secure.
+- If the two digital fingerprints match and the FACT confidence rating is high, the asset owner is assured that the firmware/software is valid, authorized by the company, and secure.